worktheclock/replit.github.io/repls/files.md

 # Eval Mode / Project Mode

-Repls currently run in one of two modes:
+Repls currently run in one of two modes: Eval Mode and Project Mode.
-* Eval Mode
-* Project Mode

 Each has different behaviors and limitations.
+Read on to learn more about each.

 ## Eval Mode